Vereda da Ponta de São Lourenço: the coastal hike to infinity

 A red-haired woman gazes at the rugged cliffs and ocean in Madeira, under a cloudy sky.

-What is the trail like?
+What is the route like?

 • Length: about 7 km (round trip)

-• Hiking Time: 2-3 hours depending on pace and stops
+• Hiking time: 2–3 hours depending on pace and stops

-What to expect along the way?
+What to expect on the path?

 The best time for the hike